I immediately thought of itsasickness when I read this:

 Many internet theorists speak of social networks online as a ‘map of the relationships between individuals.’
 Politech thinkers and online organizers like myself, have taken these principles and used them to inform the social software we built for campaigns and political advocacy organizations with mixed success.

-itsasickness was an obsession network honoring sicknesses; the objects of our obsession.
+itsasickness was an obsession project honoring sicknesses; the objects of our obsession.
+It was a co-branding marketer’s dream.

-That thing you geek out about, that you could talk about endlessly, obsessing over the minutia, that’s your sickness.
-The itsasickness project hinges on the fact that people who are most interested are the most interesting.
+That thing you geek out about, that you could talk about endlessly – obsessing over the minutia, that’s your sickness.
+People who are most interested are the most interesting.
+Ecstatic devotion to wonderful things – which were often for sale.

 We celebrated the most extraordinary people that we found in our online obsession network with short tribute films on itsasicknessTV; Alan Cumming was the emcee.